 The Committee reviews applications in four rounds.
 If you apply prior to the deadline for your application round, we may begin reviewing your application soon after it has been received.
 While we may review early submissions first, your submission date affects neither your chances of admission nor your admissions decision notification date.

 If your submitted application is missing materials, we will contact you.
 Some missing materials (such as a transcript or resume that did not upload correctly) may be added in time for review with your application round.
 Late materials (such as Letters of Reference) may require your application to be moved to the next round.
 If you do not hear from us regarding missing or late materials, you can assume your application is complete and ready for review.

 As we review your application, we record notes in an online reader sheet.
-Our reader sheet includes four open-ended text boxes that correspond to each of our four admissions criteria: smart, accomplished, aware, and nice.
+Our reader sheet includes four open-ended text boxes that correspond to each of our four admissions criteria: smart, accomplished, aware, and encouraging.
 The reader reviews your application materials in their entirety, records evidence of our four criteria, synthesizes your candidacy in a brief paragraph, and recommends an admissions decision: admit, deny, waitlist, or discuss in Committee.